Sciencentistguy/dotfiles/readme.md

 # dotfiles

+> :warning: **Note**: This repo is somewhat deprecated, most of my configuration resides in [nix](https://github.com/Sciencentistguy/nixfiles).
+Only neovim and zsh are still configured here (for now).

+---

-The dotfiles I use on my machines. (currently a desktop running Arch, and a MacBook Pro)
+The dotfiles I use on my machines. (currently a desktop running NixOS, a server running Arch Linux, and a MacBook Pro)

 ## Instructions